jackhscompbook/ScreamBot/README.md

 # ScreamBot

-made by: a_personlol#2828 and NotRiver#4436 (hit us up on discord if you have questions. a_personlol#2828 made this repo.

 This is the code and hardware specs for ScreamBot, the newest innovation in stupid BS science.

 ScreamBot is a small robot that uses Haar Cascades to look for humans.
 It then screams.
 A lot of the code came from https://realpython.com/face-detection-in-python-using-a-webcam/ and https://realpython.com/face-recognition-with-python/.
 Thanks RealPython, you helped a ton!